susanthas/GoodCompany/README.md

 Main Components
 ----------------
+GoodCompany\cinventory.web\cinventory.web.sln - Contains web app (cinventory.web) done using react/ .net Core and test project (cinventory.test).

 ER.png - This is the ER diagram for the database design.
 The ER is a bit complex than the solution developed.
 But in a database driven application, this would be the right approach.

-cinventory.web.sln - contains web app (cinventory.web) done using react/ .net Core and test project (cinventory.test).

 This particular project would contain 3 main tiers.
 Client, Web Server and Database.
 I prefer doing content validations in client or in Web server, and business validation in the Database server stored